Springfield race riot of 1908: Hanging

-A week prior to James' hanging, his mother, Katherine "Katie" Roberts, wrote a letter to Sheriff Werner that she wanted to be there for her son's hanging, but was "too poor to make the trip."
-However, by the day before James' hanging, Katie was able to visit James' before his death, as numerous black women in her community donated money to her so that she could travel to see James before he died.
+A week prior to James's hanging, his mother, Katherine "Katie" Roberts, wrote a letter to Sheriff Werner that she wanted to be there for her son's hanging, but was "too poor to make the trip."
+However, by the day before James's hanging, Katie was able to visit James's before his death, as numerous black women in her community donated money to her so that she could travel to see James before he died.

 Roberts was able to see her son twice when she arrived.
 During her first visit, James reportedly "never once looked into his mother's face, while she gazed with tear-dimmed eyes into his."
 Reportedly, the mother and son said few words, with James occasionally muttering, "Mother."
 During her last visit, he also reportedly told her that he was innocent of the crime, but not innocent of sin.
 They then gave each other a long hug, and she stared at him, for about three minutes before leaving.
 She reportedly half-muttered, "Goodbye," on her way out.

 James, described as a "negro boy scarcely of legal age," and who had no money to appeal his sentence, was hanged in the Sangamon County Jail on October 23, 1908, at 10:30 a.m.
 He was hanged on the city's old gallows, unused since 1898, but refurbished specifically for his death.
 Nearly 150 spectators witnessed the hanging, including eight sheriffs from nearby counties who were invited as guests of Sheriff Werner.
-Only two black people were present for James' hanging – James' lawyer and his spiritual adviser.
+Only two black people were present for James's hanging – James's lawyer and his spiritual adviser.